Knowledge Base and FAQ

 You can only activate an iLok license on to a physical iLok if you have access to the account login it is associated with.
 Please ensure you have access to the iLok account a physical iLok is registered with or you will not be able to activate any redeemed licenses.
 Pace charges a fee for moving redeemed licenses between account.
 You can tell whether a physical iLok is associated with an iLok account as it will appear in black rather than grey in iLok License Manager when the account is logged in and the iLok is plugged in.

 An iLok 2 or 3 is required.
-Host (computer only) activations are not supported.
+Host (computer only) or cloud activations are not supported.

 Please de-activate the license on your iLok, synchronise the iLok, and then re-activate (from your available licenses tab) to your iLok.